Program Description:

 To earn a certificate in translational medicine, scholars must apply for acceptance into the program (click here for information on how to apply) and complete the following requirements:

-• Attend the monthly closed door translational medicine seminar series and periodically present your research therein.
+- Attend the monthly Research in Progress seminar series and periodically present your research therein.

-• 75% attendance is required at the closed door talks and lunch and learn events during the first 2 years in the program.
+- 75% attendance is required at the Research in Progress talks during the first 2 years in the program.
 Senior trainees are welcome to attend any talks or lunch and learns they wish.